ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/04_building_unsupervised_learning_models/01_clustering_strategies_and_real-world_applications.md

 * **Strengths:** Very intuitive and provides a rich visualization of the data's structure.
 Doesn't require you to pre-specify the number of clusters.
 * **Weakness:** Can be computationally expensive for large datasets.

+A dendrogram showing the genetic relationship between dog breeds:

 <img src="./images/0103.png" alt="Hierarchical Clustering Dendrogram" width="400"/>
-*A dendrogram showing the genetic relationship between dog breeds.*

 ## 4. Hierarchical Clustering Strategies